cityofaustin/accd-ops.palmereventscenter.com/collections/_lighting_and_energy_conservation/lighting.md

 The ballrooms and exhibit halls have metal halide lights.

 The Client is responsible for the costs associated with requests to remove light bulbs to gain a specific lighting effect within the exhibit halls.

-The directional lighting grid in Ballrooms D-G is east to west and the directional lighting grid in Ballrooms A-C is north to south.